Keep in mind the correct use of standards – pay attention to copyright

 In which way can I use the standard I have purchased?

-• Rights of usage that come with the licence depend on the format of the standard.
-SFS sells standards in PDF format, as printed versions and via the SFS Online service.
+- Rights of usage that come with the licence depend on the format of the standard.
+SFS sells standards in PDF format, as printed versions and via the Standard subscription service.

-• SFS standards can be purchased in PDF format for 1 to 5 users.
-If you need licences for additional users, we recommend using the SFS Online service.
-For other standards, such as ISO, IEC and ASTM standards, only single-user licences are available if the standards in question are not included in your SFS Online collection.
+- SFS standards can be purchased in PDF format for 1 to 5 users.
+If you need licences for additional users, we recommend using the Standard subscription service.
+For other standards, such as ISO, IEC and ASTM standards, only single-user licences are available if the standards in question are not included in your Standard subscription service collection.

 PDF publications